schemaitat/homepage/content/posts/homepage-setup/index.en.md

 >http://your-domain:8080/multibranch-webhook-trigger/invoke?token=your-token

-After having saved the pipeline the first build starts and every time you push new commits to the repo.
+After having saved the pipeline the first build starts and every time you push new commits to the repo the website is updated.